PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 Often, you end up getting awful sales rep outreach emails from them _months_ later too.

 We don’t do those sort of outreach emails.
 This is what we do instead, and how the email onboarding has changed over the last five iterations.
+We think it performs pretty well and defies the idea that developers don't like email marketing - but we've included performance data so you can judge for yourself.

 ## Onboarding 1.0: The one where it started costing lots